Table of Contents

 - The chemical equation for this reaction is: KCl + Na ⇌ NaCl + K

-It can be noted that when the solid form of potassium chloride is subjected to a flame test, it burns with a pale violet or a lilac-colored flame, as is the case with most other potassium containing compounds.
+It can be noted that when the solid form of potassium chloride is subjected to a flame test, it burns with a pale violet or a lilac-coloured flame, as is the case with most other potassium-containing compounds.

 Uses of Potassium Chloride

 Potassium chloride has a wide range of medical and industrial applications.
 It is also an integral part of fertilizer production.
 Some important uses of KCl are listed below.

 - Potassium chloride is used in the manufacture of potash, an important form of fertilizer that enriches soils with potassium which promotes the growth of plant life.
 Potassium availability is usually the key inhibitor for plant growth.
 Potassium chloride, acting as a source of potassium, can increase the availability of potassium in the soil.

 - The potash fertilizers made from KCl (called Muriate of Potash, or MOP) make up the majority of potash fertilizers sold worldwide.

 - The medical treatment of low blood pressure commonly employs potassium chloride as a part of the medication.